dod-cyber-crime-center/sqlite-dissect/README.md

 ```

 7. Parse a SQLite database file along with a specified rollback journal file and send the output to CSV files.
-   (CSV is the only output option currently implemented for rollback journal files.)
+   (CSV is the only output option currently implemented for rollback journal files)

 ```shell
 sqlite_dissect [SQLITE_PATH] -d [OUTPUT_DIRECTORY] -e csv --carve -j [ROLLBACK_JOURNAL]